19hours/sg-statutes/Acts/Women’s Charter.md

 64\.
 In this Part, unless the context otherwise requires —

-“applicant” means the person who applies for a protection order or, where the application is made by a person referred to in section 65(10), the child or incapacitated person on whose behalf the application is made;
+“applicant” means the person who applies for a protection order or, where the application is made by a guardian, relative or person referred to in section 65(2)(b), or by an individual referred to in section 65(2)(c), the family member on whose behalf the application is made;

+[Act 7 of 2016 wef 01/07/2016]

 [Deleted by Act 27 of 2014 wef 01/10/2014]